Preparing to Migrate TrueNAS CORE to SCALE

 Migrating from DDNS Service

-Review your Dynamic DNS service provider, domain, IP address, port number, URL, and credential (username and password) settings.
-Take a screenshot or record the settings.
+Review and write down or take screenshots of your Dynamic DNS service provider, domain, IP address, port number, URL, and credential (username and password) settings to use when you reconfigure in a replacement app.
 If establishing a new provider, create the user account before proceeding.
 Otherwise, use the existing provider details.

-Install the application using the CORE service settings from your notes.
-Cobia suggests other applications to consider other than DDNS-Updater application.
+Install a replacement application such as DDNS-Updater using the CORE service settings from your notes.
+SCALE suggests other applications to consider other than DDNS-Updater application.

 Migrating from OpenVPN Service

 Review your OpenVPN client and server service settings.
-Take note of all certificate, device type, port, protocol, TLS crypt authentication, and additional parameter settings.
+Take note of all certificate, device type, port, protocol, TLS crypt authentication, and additional parameter settings to use in a replacement app.

-A certificate configured on CORE should migrate to SCALE, but as a precaution, record the certificate authority (CA) and certificate settings, especially any private and public keys the certificate uses.
+A certificate configured on CORE should migrate to SCALE, but as a precaution, record the certificate authority (CA) and certificate settings, and make a copy of the the private and public keys the CA and certificate uses.

-Install the application using the CORE service settings from your notes.
-Cobia suggests other applications to consider other than the WG Easy VPN application.
+Install a replacement application such as WG Easy using the CORE service settings from your notes.
+SCALE suggests other applications to consider other than the WG Easy VPN application.

 Migrating from Rsync Service